Kulcin’s Law series now available on OffWorlders.com

 So here are some calculators I have come across for my own work, which have helped me in my timelines.

-http://www.easysurf.cc/cnver15.htm – This is a great site that contains all sorts of distance calculators from Astrological Units to Kilometers, light seconds to miles to Parsecs to light years.
+http://www.easysurf.cc/cnver15.htm – This is a great site which contains all sorts of distance calculations from Astronomical Units to Kilometers, light seconds to miles to Parsecs to light years.

 http://www.1728.org/reltivty.htm – Relativity Calculator, usually referred to as Speed Dilation.
 The concept of time passage relative to the speed of light.